asoltesz/solakube/README.md

 - The Nginx Ingress Controller (ingress-nginx) is installed on all of the nodes, so if the Fip transfer happens, the new gateway can immediately start directing traffic without manual intervention and minimal delay.

 Node structure/resources
-- You can choose any node structure and resources you want by declaring every node with Hetzner VM type and cluster role (master, etcd, worker) in the Terraform config before cluster creation.
+- You can choose any node structure (masters, etcd nodes, workers) and resources (RAM, CPU, storage) you want by declaring every node with an appropriate Hetzner VM type (specifies resources) and cluster roles in the Terraform config before cluster creation.
 - The cluster can later be extended with new nodes by defining them in the config and re-executing Terraform.

 HTTPS Access
-- Cert-Manager gets installed
+- Cert-Manager gets installed on the cluster which allows easy acquiring of HTTPS/TLS certificates from Let's Encrypt for different services installed on the cluster
+- A wildcard certificate may also be used for the cluster (if your DNS provider is supported by cert-manager's dns01 challenges)

 Networking
 - All cluster nodes are attached to a [Hetzner Network](https://wiki.hetzner.de/index.php/CloudServer/en#Networks) which allows isolated and private communication between the nodes.
 However the communication is unencrypted.

 Storage & persistence
 - [Hetzner Volumes (HVol)](https://wiki.hetzner.de/index.php/CloudServer/en#Volumes) are immediately usable for persistence after cluster provisioning, so PVCs get automatically served by allocating them on new Hetzner Volumes.
-- HVols have the minimum size of 10 GB, are extendable and are stored on redundant storage.
+  - HVols have the minimum size of 10 GB, are extendable and are stored on redundant, HA storage.
+- Optionally, [Rook/Ceph](rook.md) can also be used to share the disk space available directly on the Hetzner virtual machines as distributed storage that can be allocated to workloads.
+The installer script supports setting up a Rook/Ceph storage cluster on the nodes (min.
+3 nodes).
-- Databases like PostgreSQL and other workloads requiring persistence can be deployed
+- Databases like PostgreSQL and other workloads requiring persistence can be readily deployed on the new cluster.

 Cluster Management
 - The newly provisioned cluster is registered into your Rancher instance, so RBAC, Monitoring, Catalog, Etcd backups and other management features are available for it.

 Applications
-- After the cluster is fully provisioned, you can immediately start install applications from Rancher Catalogs
+- After the cluster is fully provisioned, you can immediately start installing applications from Rancher Catalogs
-- Helm's Tiller component gets installed into the cluster so you can install applications with Helm from your client machine as well (not only from Rancher's UI).
-Several components are installed with Helm during the cluster provisioning
+- The Tiller component of Helm2 gets installed into the cluster so you can install applications with Helm from your client machine as well (not only from Rancher's UI).
+Several components are installed with Helm during cluster provisioning

-# Requirements
+# Requirements, Dependencies

 ## Software versions